deltics/Deltics.PeImageInfo/README.md

 The overload that takes a length parameter will read the specified number of characters from the stream at the current stream position **and** will also read what is expected to be a null terminator (two-bytes).
-If the two bytes following the string of the specified length are not null, then an **InvalidDataContractException** is thrown.
+If the two bytes following the string of the specified length are not null, then an **InvalidOperationException** is thrown.

 ```
    var s = reader.ReadStringZ(10);  // 's' will hold the null-terminated string of length == 10 at the